mimergel/sap-hana-vm/README.md

 4. Enter required variables to the pipeline configuration
 5. Download sapbits and store in storage account, update urls in vars/default.yml

-# Deployments in an Azure environment without internet access
-There might be multiple solutions to handle this situation which is most common for SAP environments.
-The challenge here is that the deployed HANA VM has no access to Github to download the diskConfig.sh script.
-Furthermore you might want to keep the provided details like subscription and subnetId from the azuredeployparamfile.json file private.
-For me the following solution works fine:
+# Deployments into a SAP landing zone where the target VNETs/subnets cannot access the internet
+In this typical situation downloads from github or SAP won't work.
+Therefore the following files need to be placed into a storage container that is reachable from the SAP subnets.
+Files: IMDB_SERVER*, HCMT*, SAPCAR, diskConfig.sh and msawb-plugin-config-com-sap-hana.sh

 1. Create a storage account with a private endpoint on relevant subnets in your Azure subscription
 2. Create a container with read access in this storage account
-3. Upload the diskConfig.sh file and the HANA Backup Integration Script msawb-plugin-config-com-sap-hana.sh into the container
+3. Upload the files into the container
-4. Get the URLs diskConfig.sh and update the link in azuredeploy.json of your forked repository
+4. Get the URLs update the links in vars/defaults.yml.
+The URL to diskConfig.sh must be adapted in the azuredeploy.json.
 5. Preferable let the pipeline only run manually to avoid automatic deployments during every repository change